zheminzhou/PEPPAN/docs/source/usage/installation.rst

 ----------------------------
 * 64-bit Linux systems

 **By default, you do NOT need to install any of the dependencies**.
-Executables for all dependencies are included as part of the PEPPA package.
+Executables for all dependencies are included as part of the PEPPAN package.
 If the pre-compiled executables do not run on your system, or if you want to use a different version of any dependency, please install the corresponding package in your system and point to the executables in your $PATH variable.

 * bio-conda